The page has been translated by Gen AI.

 • Duplicate URLs cannot be registered.

-Mail ServiceSelect whether to use the email sending feature.
+Mail ServiceChoose whether to use the email sending feature.

-TypeSelect whether to use the tool for development or operation.
+CategorySelect whether to use this tool for development or operation.

-If the Number of executors item in the Built-In Node of Jenkins system settings is set to 1 or more, tools may not be added due to potential security issues.
+If the Number of executors field of the Built-In Node in Jenkins system settings is set to 1 or higher, a security issue may arise, so the tool cannot be added.

 Image Registry